luqeei1/RISCV-Group23/README.md

 The delay has been "randomised" through a simple LFSR process, with an initial seed of ```0xABC``` being modified repeatedly using shifts and XOR operations, with the new value used to determine the delay before turning on the subsequent LED.
 We limited the range of delay by only extracting the lower 5 bits, allowing us to keep any delays reasonable.

 Screenshots of waveforms showing the working F1.s script and specific signals can be viewed [here](./Test_Results/Images/F1_single_cycle).
 Also can be referenced in Siddharth's personal statement.

-To run this specific code, the instruction memory would need to read the ```program.hex``` file.
+To run this script, enter ```./F1.sh``` into the terminal.

 ### Testing the probability density function tests